Preethas/Preethas.github.io/_posts/2017-07-02-programming-paradigms.md

 <h2> Example 1 <h2>

-Map operation - Projects an array taking each element and transforming it Filter operation - Filters elements from an array that match a given condition
+Map operation - Projects an array taking each element and transforming it.<br/>
+Filter operation - Filters elements from an array that match a given condition.<br/>

 The fiddle below is an illustration of how we can implement our own filter and map operations